radu-matei/radu-matei.github.io/content/blog/kubernetes-jenkins-azure.md

 > [Here you can find all possible configuration for the values file, adjust it to your specific needs](https://github.com/kubernetes/charts/tree/master/stable/jenkins)!

-Note that this verison mounts the `/var/run/docker.sock` socket inside the agent pods so we can built Docker images on our agents.
+Note that this version mounts the `/var/run/docker.sock` socket inside the agent pods so we can built Docker images on our agents.
 There is a debate on wether you want to actually do that (basically you expose the Docker engine of the Kubernetes agent the pod is running inside), so do it at your own risk.

 > This also installs other plugins - such as Jenkins Blue Ocean.